cenidetiot/OCB.jsLibrary/README.md

 ## What is ocb-sender?

-> Orion Context Broker sender is a npm module that takes and handle a NGSI Object for them transportation to FIWARE Orion Context Broker.
+> ocb - sender is a npm module that takes and handle a NGSI Object for them transportation to FIWARE Orion Context Broker.

 ## Install
 ```